Mesonephric duct: Male

-In a male, they develop into a system of connected organs between the efferent ducts of the testis and the prostate, namely the epididymis, the vas deferens, and the seminal vesicle.
+In a male, it develops into a system of connected organs between the efferent ducts of the testis and the prostate, namely the epididymis, the vas deferens, and the seminal vesicle.
 The prostate forms from the urogenital sinus and the efferent ducts form from the mesonephric tubules.

-For this, it is critical that the ducts are exposed to testosterone during embryogenesis.
+For this, it is critical that the duct is exposed to testosterone during embryogenesis.
 Testosterone binds to and activates androgen receptor, affecting intracellular signals and modifying the expression of numerous genes.

-In the mature male, the function of this system is to store and mature sperm, and provide accessory semen fluid.The mesonephric duct (precursor of the male reproductive system) forms around the 3-4th week of pregnancy, present before the paramesonephric duct (precursor of the female reproductive system).
+In a mature male, the function of this system is to store and mature sperm, and provide accessory semen fluid.

 Female

-In the female, with the absence of anti-Müllerian hormone secretion by the Sertoli cells and subsequent Müllerian apoptosis, the mesonephric ducts regress, although inclusions may persist.
-The vestigial epoophoron arises from these ducts.
+In a female, with the absence of anti-Müllerian hormone secretion by the Sertoli cells and subsequent Müllerian apoptosis, the mesonephric duct regresses, although inclusions may persist.
+The vestigial epoophoron arises from this duct.
 Also, lateral to the wall of the vagina, a Gartner's duct could develop as a remnant.
-Normal regression starts with the action of COUP-TFII in the Woffian mesenchyme.
+Normal regression starts with the action of COUP-TFII in the Wolffian mesenchyme.

-The mesonephric duct produces WNT9B, which is required for the elongation of the Müllerian/paramesonephric ducts (this happens before sex specification).

 The mesenchyme of the mesonephric duct is retained in female reproductive tissue after sexual differentiation.
-As the Woffian regresses, they undergo significant chromatin remodeling and move to surround the Müllerian.
-Cells from the Woffian mesenchyme occur in a layer around the inner epithelium, where the Müllerian mesenchyme cells also reside.
-The two can be distinguished by their gene expression profile: cells derived from the Woffian mesenchyme expresses AR, while those from the Müllerian mesenchyme expresses AMHR2.
+As the mesonephric duct regresses, they undergo significant chromatin remodeling and move to surround the paramesonephric duct.
+Cells from the Wolffian mesenchyme occur in a layer around the inner epithelium, where the Müllerian mesenchyme cells also reside.
+The two can be distinguished by their gene expression profile: cells derived from the Wolffian mesenchyme expresses AR, while those from the Müllerian mesenchyme expresses AMHR2.
 Both types of mesenchyme become smooth muscle and fibroblasts.
-They appear quite evenly mixed in the oviduct, but remain clearly separated the uterus, with the Woffian mesenchyme settling in the mesometrial side.
+They appear quite evenly mixed in the oviduct, but remain clearly separated the uterus, with the Wolffian mesenchyme settling in the mesometrial side.

-History

-It is named after Caspar Friedrich Wolff who described the mesonephros and its ducts in his dissertation in 1759.

 Additional images

 Diagrams to illustrate the changes in the cloaca in mammals during development.
-A, early embryonic stage, showing the cloaca receiving the urinary bladder, the rectum, and the Wolffian duct, as in the lower vertebrates.
-B, later stage, showing the beginning of the fold which divides the cloaca into a ventral urogenital sinus which receives the urinary bladder, Wolffian ducts, and ureters, and into a dorsal part which receives the rectum.
-C, further progress of the fold, dividing the cloaca into urogenital sinus and rectum; the ureter has separated from the Wolffian duct and is shifting anteriorly.
+A, early embryonic stage, showing the cloaca receiving the urinary bladder, the rectum, and the mesonephric duct, as in the lower vertebrates.
+B, later stage, showing the beginning of the fold which divides the cloaca into a ventral urogenital sinus which receives the urinary bladder, mesonephric duct, and ureters, and into a dorsal part which receives the rectum.
+C, further progress of the fold, dividing the cloaca into urogenital sinus and rectum; the ureter has separated from the mesonephric duct and is shifting anteriorly.
 D, completion of the fold, showing complete separation of the cloaca into ventral urogenital sinus and dorsal rectum.